 Born in Middlesbrough in 1860 he was educated at St. Paul’s Church School and finished off his education at the High School soon after it was opened.

-On leaving school he entered the office of Downey & Co., of Coatham Ironworks, Redcar, but in 1880 he commenced business on his own as a china, glass and hardware merchant in Middlesbrough, coming to Redcar in 1886, 47 years ago.
+On leaving school he entered the office of Downey & Co., of Coatham Ironworks, Redcar, but in 1880 he commenced business on his own as a china, glass and hardware merchant in Middlesbrough, coming to Redcar in 1886.

 That year he married Miss Clara Liddle, daughter of the late John Liddle, proprietor of the Temperance Hotel, Bridge Street, Middlesbrough.
-Councillor Batty, from the first showed an active interest in the welfare of the place, which at that period was just recovering from a trade depression, many of the houses being empty and even boarded up.
+Councillor Batty, from the first showed an active interest in the welfare of the place, which at that period was just recovering from a trade depression with many of the houses being empty and even boarded up.